tobaccorico/IBO/README.md

 hooks, aka vanilla)
 we set a precedent.

 ## Why ERC404 auctions for prediction markets?

-Auctions concentrate liquidity and decision-making
-into tight windows of time.
-Instead of weeks, thin
-trading; all bidders show up in the heat of the
-moment, making it harder for MEV actors to skew
-the result with toxic flow, disrupting everyone...

-Belgian auction mechanics are arguably fairer than most alternatives, especially when entry
+Belgian auction mechanics are arguably fairer
+than most alternatives, especially when entry
 timing is a strategic play.
 The “why” comes down
 to how price discovery interacts with information